steadfast-collective/mys/README.md

 A tiny cli tool to rapidly create, import and drop local MySQL databases.

 ## Installation
-close this repo into your desired location. add said location to your `$PATH`
+Clone this repo into your desired location.

+Add said location to your `$PATH`

 e.g Add the following to your `.zshrc / .bashrc`
 ```sh
 $ export PATH="$PATH:$HOME/path/to/this/repo"
 ```

-As if by magic, you can now call `mys` from anywhere!

 ## Usage
 ```sh